 - The recovering addict has formed a whole new set of behavioral responses based on the “belief” that drinking is a rewarding experience.
 So his or her automatic behavioral response to the sight of alcohol or that of someone drinking is to “have a drink.”

 - The coping mechanisms of a recovering addict are severely compromised.
 He or she doesn’t know any coping strategy other than drinking.
-Additionally, being in recovery and having to deal with the distress of physical and mental withdrawal symptoms stretch his or her coping mechanisms to the limit.
+Additionally, being in recovery and having to deal with the distress of physical and mental withdrawal symptoms stretch his or her coping mechanisms to the limit, which makes it much harder to reverse alcohol tolerance.

 Because the recovering addict’s brain perceives and responds to environmental stimuli differently, what is merely a bother to others is a powerful drinking trigger for him or her.